 In the case of 1C, or 'raw' radiance data, as used since May 1999 (McNally et al., 1999) surface skin temperature is retrieved by 3D/4D-Var at each field of view, if the switch LTOVSCV is on (default is on), in namelist NAMVAR.
 This is done for all infrared and microwave satellite sensors and instruments.
-The handling of the SST retrieval at the radiance FOVs is performed in the routine HRADP/HRADPTL/HRADPAD, called from HOP/HOPTL/HOPAD.
-The background SST is provided by the model trajectory integration, and a background error of 1 K/5 K is assigned over sea/land, respectively (stored in TOVSCVER, module YOMTVRAD).
-The gradient with respect to SST obtained from RTTOV is temporarily stored in the TOVSCVX array and later transferred to its location in the distributed control vector (Chapter 2).
-The next iteration of the minimisation provides updated SST increments (also stored in TOVSCVX) that are used by RTTOVTL in subsequent iterations.
-The outer-loop iterations result in a new linearisation state SST, stored in TOVSCVX5.
-All the SST-related information at FOV locations that needs to be passed between job-steps, reside in the ODB, in the satellite predictors table.
+The handling of the skin temperature retrieval at the radiance FOVs is performed in the routine HRADP/HRADPTL/HRADPAD, called from HOP/HOPTL/HOPAD.
+The background skin temperature is provided by the model trajectory integration, and a background error of 1 K/5 K is assigned over sea/land, respectively (stored in TOVSCVER, module YOMSATS).
+The gradient with respect to the skin temperature obtained from RTTOV is temporarily stored in the TOVSCVX array and later transferred to its location in the distributed control vector (Chapter 2).
+The next iteration of the minimisation provides updated skin temperature increments (also stored in TOVSCVX) that are used by RTTOVTL in subsequent iterations.
+The outer-loop iterations result in a new linearisation state, stored in TOVSCVX5.
+All the skin-temperature-related information at FOV locations that needs to be passed between job-steps, reside in the ODB, in the satellite predictors table.
 This approach has been adopted for CO2 retrieval at AIRS FOVs (Engelen et al., 2004).